-“A lot of my family is west near Four Corners by Mesa Verde,” she said, “but I’ve never been there.”
+“A lot of my family is west near Four Corners by Mesa Verde,” she remarked, “but I’ve never been there.”

-We continued talking about all kinds of things, and eventually she sat down across from me.
+Eventually she sat down across from me.
 Hours went by, and the two of us, with almost nothing in common, continued to talk and talk.
-We spoke about her native culture and the modernity of my city, and I think we both secretly were jealous of the other.
-She had never been more than a few miles from the peaceful wooded area where we were sitting, and I had been stuck in traffic jams and crowded cities bustling with people, but all she could think about was how exciting it would be while I envisioned her calm life removed from the business of everything.
+We spoke about her native culture and the modernity of my city.
+I think we were both secretly jealous of the other.
+She had never been more than a few miles from the peaceful wooded area where we were sitting, and I had been stuck in traffic jams and crowded cities bustling with people.
+All she could think about was how exciting it would be to have my lifestyle while I envisioned her calm life removed from the busyness of everything.

 It was finally very late and pitch black outside the small ring of light around the fire.
-The entire evening was fueled by wood in the fire and curiosity in each of us.
-At one point, the woman, whom I learned was named Onawa, yawed widely, and our eyes met, and we laughed at how sleepy each of us had become.
+The entire evening had been fueled by wood in the fire and curiosity in each of us.
+At one point, the woman, whom I learned was named Onawa, yawned widely.
+Then our eyes met, and we laughed at how sleepy each of us had become.
 In those moments around the fire, we were both in love with each other, but it was a platonic love between two individuals who enjoyed sharing each other’s company on a beautiful night in the woods.

 Without saying anything, she stood up straight.
 It was obvious that she was leaving.
-I stood up as well, and we touched for the first time as we politely hugged each other, and she walked away into the blackness without a light as if she were a blind person knowing every detail of a familiar area.
+I stood up as well, and we touched for the first time as we politely hugged each other.
+She walked away into the blackness without a light as if she were a blind person knowing every detail of a familiar area.

-“Okay, that is fine,” I replied as I crawled out of the tent and sat on the grass beside her.
+“Okay, that’s fine,” I replied as I crawled out of the tent and sat on the grass beside her.

 “I’m too scared,” she continued.
 “I don’t know how I’ll get back.”

 Onawa took the piece of paper knowing that she’d never make it, but then she got an excited look in her eye.
-“Hey,” she said cheerfully, “but can you take me for a ride on your motorcycle to the edge of the reservation?”
+“Hey,” she said cheerfully, “can you take me for a ride on your motorcycle to the edge of the reservation?”

-“Are you ready,” I said as she climbed on the back seat of my bike.
+“Are you ready?”
+I asked after she’d climbed on the bike’s back seat.

-“Definitely,” she responded, and I fired up the bike which sounded like a thunderous roar in contrast to the still, quiet morning.
+I fired up the bike, which sounded like a thunderous roar in contrast to the still, quiet morning.

-“Thank you,” she said as she leaned in to hug me, and I returned the embrace until she relaxed her grip on me, turned, and disappeared into the trees along the path.
+“Thank you,” she said as she leaned in to hug me.
+I returned the embrace until she relaxed her grip on me, turned, and disappeared into the trees along the path.

-It wasn’t until I was unpacking my motorcycle after arriving to Los Angeles days later that I noticed the unfamiliar box that was stuffed into the bottom of my pack.
-It was wrapped in brown paper, and I opened it to find a ring.
+It wasn’t until I was unpacking my motorcycle after arriving in Los Angeles days later that I noticed an unfamiliar box that was stuffed into the bottom of my pack.
+It was wrapped in brown paper.
+I opened it to find a ring.
 It was a silver ring not unlike others I’d seen down in Navajo country near the Grand Canyon.
 It was made with blue turquoise and red coral.
-The silver was in the shape of an Eagle on both sides of the wide ring, and the turquoise and coral in the center were in the shape of the Harley-Davidson bar & shield.
+The silver was in the shape of an eagle on both sides of the wide ring, and the turquoise and coral in the center were in the shape of the Harley-Davidson bar and shield.